Written by Evan Newton, Counsellor at Bellwood Health Services.

 Therapy Developed for Managing Intense Emotions

 Dialectical Behaviour Therapy (DBT) was developed over the last 40 years by a woman named Marsha Linehan.
-She has dedicated her career to helping people suffering from borderline personality disorder (BPD) sometimes also called complex-post-traumatic stress disorder (C-PTSD).
+She has dedicated her career to helping people suffering from borderline personality disorder (BPD).
 These people, usually young women who’ve grown up in chaotic, invalidating environments, describe intense emotional states that lead them to self-harm, suicidality, or other intensely self-destructive behaviours.
 Linehan noticed that the popular therapies of the day, namely psychodynamic therapy and cognitive behavioural therapy (CBT) gave her patients insight and understanding into their conditions.
 But she found that these treatments fell short precisely when her patients needed help the most—in instances when the levees broke, when they were overwhelmed by emotion, and they were desperate for something, anything, to relieve their pain.
 To address these needs, she developed dialectical behavioural therapy (DBT) to help people develop skills for handling intense emotions.

 People Are Trying Their Best